ipo-exe/plans/README.rst

 ``plans`` - Planning Nature-based Solutions
 ###########################################

-The ``plans`` model is a computer tool designed to help watershed restoration projects.
+The ``plans`` tool is a software designed to help watershed restoration projects.
 It is uses simulation models for mapping *hydrological processes* such as `surface runoff`_ and infiltration_ for a given area of interest.
 Those simulation maps then can be used by water resource managers for effectively planning the expansion of `Nature-based Solutions for Water`_ (*e.g.*, reforestation and soil-conservation agriculture).

 Example of model outputs: